TKJElectronics/Balanduino/Firmware/libraries/README.md

 The code is released under the GNU General Public License.
 _________

-This are the needed libraries in order to compile the code.
+These are the needed libraries in order to compile the code.

 To use it, simply download the libraries and moved them into your [libraries folder](http://arduino.cc/en/Guide/Libraries).